nine3designs/HannahandByron/README.md

 5. GitHub will give you a URL like `https://yourusername.github.io/your-repo-name/` — that's your live site within a minute or two.

-## 8. Adding your custom domain later

-Once you've bought your domain:

-1. In your repo: **Settings → Pages → Custom domain**, enter your domain, save.
-This creates a `CNAME` file in your repo automatically.
-2. At your domain registrar, add the DNS records GitHub's docs specify (either an `ALIAS`/`ANAME`/`A` record setup for an apex domain like `hannahandbyron.com`, or a `CNAME` record for a subdomain like `wedding.hannahandbyron.com`) — GitHub's Pages settings page shows you exactly which records it's expecting once you save the domain.
-3. Tick "Enforce HTTPS" once it becomes available (can take a little while after DNS propagates).

 ## 9. Photos